On the intersection of pairs of trees: Introduction

-for fixed $m$, $j$ and $k$.
-So dividing by the total number of pairs (which is $n^{2(n-2)}$) and applying dominated convergence, one finds that the proportion tends to Very recently, Fuchs and Steel also proved this result \cite{fuchs} using a different method.
+Very recently, Fuchs and Steel~\cite{fuchs} also proved this result using a different method.
 Their motivation came from medical bioinformatics~\cite{khayatian}.
 We remark that the number of common edges in two random spanning trees was also recently studied for complete graphs with random weights~\cite{makowiec}.

 So the limiting distribution of the number of common edges is a Poisson distribution with expected value $2$.
 Heuristically, this can be explained as follows: each edge has the same probability $\frac{2}{n}$ to belong to a spanning tree, thus a probability of $\frac{4}{n^2}$ to belong to two independently chosen spanning trees.
 Since there are $\binom{n}{2}$ edges that are (as we will see) ``almost independent'', the law of rare events suggests convergence to a Poisson distribution.